jjbokan3/b_game/README.md

 - Stadiums for each team
   - Different dimensions (pitcher vs batter friendly rather than specific dimensions)
 - Terminal
-  - Colored players to represent card value
+  - Players have different colors (green, blue, purple, red) to represent card value
 - More info about each player
   - Faker library
     - Better names